1990 Indianapolis 500: Television

 The race was carried live flag-to-flag coverage in the United States on ABC Sports.
 Paul Page served as host and play-by-play announcer, accompanied by Bobby Unser and Sam Posey.
 For the first time, the race was advertised as being broadcast in stereophonic sound.

 Pit reporter Brian Hammons departed, and was replaced by Gary Gerould (who switched over from the radio network).
 Jack Arute and Dr. Jerry Punch returned.

 For the second year in a row, the telecast would go on to win the Sports Emmy award for "Outstanding Live Sports Special."
 For the first time, on board telemetry was featured in one of the cars (Teo Fabi).
 In addition, the first "crew cam" was mounted on the headset of a pit crew member (for the car of Emerson Fittipaldi).

+1989–90 USAC Gold Crown Championship

+The 1989–90 USAC Gold Crown Championship season consisted of one sanctioned race.
+The schedule was based on a split-calendar, beginning in June 1989 and running through May 1990.
+Starting in 1981, USAC scaled back their participation in top-level Indy car racing, and ultimately ceased sanctioning races outside of the Indianapolis 500 following their 1983–84 season.
+Subsequently, the Gold Crown Championship would consist of only one event annually; the winner of the Indianapolis 500 would be the de facto Gold Crown champion, as it was their lone points-paying event.
+The preeminent national championship season was instead sanctioned by CART, and the Indy 500 paid championship points separately (on a different scale) toward the CART championship as well.

+Arie Luyendyk, by virtue of winning the 1990 Indianapolis 500, also won the 1989–90 USAC Championship.